fenago/python-networking-sysadmins/scripting/lab_guides/Lab_10.md

 Sockets
 -------------------------

-In this section, we are going to learn about sockets.
-We are going to use Python\'s socket module.
-Sockets are endpoints for communication between machines, whether locally or across the internet.
-The socket module has a socket class, which is used to handle the data channel.
-It also has functions for network-related tasks.
-To use the functionality of the socket module, we first need to import the socket module.

 Let\'s see how to create a socket.
 The socket class has a socket function, with two arguments: `address_family` and